sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 method is called, instead of going to the database, we remove the need for a database when testing A.
 If this seems all too abstract, the source code we will show soon will clarify everything.

-The use of objects that simulate the behavior of other objects has advantages:
+The use of objects that simulate the behaviour of other objects has advantages:

 * The first one is that we have way **more control**.
 We can easily tell these objects what to do, without the need for complicated setups.